-Making a Complaint
+• Making a Complaint:

 All employees are encouraged to use our "Complaint of Alleged Discrimination and Harassment" form to report a potential violation of this policy (a copy of which appears at the end of this Employee Handbook).
 However, filing a written complaint is not required under this policy.
-Employees may make a verbal complaint of a potential violation of this policy to their immediate Director or the Director of Corporate Compliance and Quality Assurance.
+Employees may make a verbal complaint of a potential violation of this policy to their supervising Director or the Regulatory Compliance Director.
 Complaints may also be made via the online reporting form which can be found on our website.